GaloisInc/hacrypto/TestGen/README.md

 ##Generated tests

-The output is a directory (currently only inside of callsha) containing
+The output is a directory containing
+   * A directory called req and a directory called rsp.
+These contain the generated test files with names matching the input files that specify them
    * One file `<primitive>`_`<implementation>`_KAT.c for each primitive/implementation
      being tested with KAT
    * One file `<primitive>`_compare.c for each primitive with a comparison test